mcjazzyfunky/js-widgets/README.md

   libraries - while it recommended to use the jsWidgets independent validation library ["js-spec"](https://github.com/js-works/js-spec).

+* The React API lacks a bit of information hiding:
+  As for complex components you always have the underlying component class or in case of references even the component instance directly, you always have access to a lot of data and methods you do not really need to have access to.

-* In jsWidgets component types are represented by a corresponding factory function (that does create a virtual element by using the `createElement` function).
+  In jsWidgets that's different: As component types are only represented by a corresponding factory method (that does only create a virtual element by using the `createElement` function) you do NOT have access to the underlying component implementation.
+And also you will never have access to the component instance: Refs will not pass the component instance itself as it is done with React, but instead will only pass a proxy for the component instance which only expose those component functionalities that have explicitly defined to be exposed.
-  That's simplifies the implemention of user interfaces in pure ECMAScript if desired - nevertheless it is recommended to use JSX as this is the de-facto standard in React-like UI development.

 ### Current API (not complete yet)